Use of the House and the Common Parts, and telling us about changes to who is living in your home

 Remember that if your pet causes a nuisance you are responsible.
 The Association takes complaints against pets very seriously and may require that your pet be removed if it is causing a nuisance and failure to do so could result in anti-social behavior action being raised against you in line with the Association’s Policy and Procedures.

 You are responsible for your dog and dog fouling is not acceptable in back courts, front gardens and common areas.
-You must at all times pick up after you dog and ensure that no mess is left.
+You must at all times pick up after your dog and ensure that no mess is left.
 Any incident where an owner does not pick up after their dog will be reported to Glasgow City Council who can impose an on the spot fine.

 You must not use or allow the house to be used for illegal or immoral purposes.
 This includes but is not limited to the following: dealing in controlled drugs; growing drugs; running a brothel; dealing in stolen goods; illegal betting and illegal gambling.